 Suited for both northern and southern regions, Fescue is able to be drought-tolerant and has roots up to 4 feet in length.
 It seeds quickly and is better suited for shady areas.

-Fescue does have a lower level of self-repair, so it is best used for calmer dogs who do not have a habit of digging.
+Fescue does have a lower level of self-repair, so it is best used for low-energy dog breeds who do not have a habit of digging.

 Ways that Dogs Damage Grass